Skip to main content Skip to search

 Presented by: Benjamin Goykadosh — M.A. in Physics

 Abstract: Currently, there are many methods to determine the forces and energy necessary to deform cells.
 These methods, however, are computationally slow and require intensive testing outside of the body.
-In this project, we propose a theoretical method to recover the energy and force vs. indentation curves produced by the deformation using an Atomic Force Microscope, which is necessary to understand cell contraction and deformation.
-The theory depends on parameters such as Young’s modulus, object length, and Poisson’s ratio, and is obtained by fitting our mathematical expressions to experimental force vs. indentation curves.
-Thus, our results provide a systematic way to measure those material parameters in general, but particularly in a soft matter where the materials are highly heterogeneous, and where their properties are often dependent on external stresses.
+In this project, we propose a theoretical method to recover the energy and force versus indentation curves produced by the deformation using an Atomic Force Microscope, which is necessary to understand cell contraction and deformation.
+The theory depends on parameters, such as Young’s modulus, object length and Poisson’s ratio, and is obtained by fitting our mathematical expressions to experimental force versus indentation curves.
+Thus, our results provide a systematic way to measure those material parameters, in general, but particularly in a soft matter where the materials are highly heterogeneous and where their properties are often dependent on external stresses.

 Adbot: Integrated Communications Go to Market Plan